MiguelMJ/NotesGenerator/README.md

 ## License

-NOG is licensed under the GPL-3.0 License.
+NOG is licensed under the GPL-3.0 License.bg